gto76/my-linux-setup/debian/README.md

 	* ctrl + shift + q - quit Awesome (instantaneous / everything will be lost!)
 	* win + <number> - jump to desktop
 	* win + h/l - resise the main window (works just in some ordering modes)
 	* ctrl + win + r - reload Awesome configuration file (instantaneous / everything will stay as is, unless there is an syntax error in config file in which case ewerything will be lost -> run `awesome -k` to check if config file is OK.
+Config file is located at ~/my-aliases/dotfiles/awesome)